 Sharing: Blog posts will be shared via a link from Avalon’s Facebook and Twitter channels.
 Others are encouraged to share posts within their networks to extend reach as far as possible.

 Headlines: Bloggers should suggest a headline that may be used or edited.
 Please write in active voice (subject-verb-object, in that order), and be clear and bold.
 For online search-ability, headlines should reference the content and include keywords you’ve used in your post.
 Most will be brief, e.g., five to 12 words.

 Length: Less than 300 words and your post is unlikely to be picked up by search engines.
 Longer than 600 words is generally frowned upon.
 Audiences can, on occasion, handle something longer.

-• Avalon reserves the right to decline publishing.
+- Avalon reserves the right to decline to publish.

 - A short biography less than 50 words about yourself.
 (You will have a by-line.)

 - A high-resolution (300 dpi) headshot of yourself if available.